 If your instrument is not listed, please contact the USC Thornton Admissions office for audition details.

-Strings: In addition to prepared selections, the audition may also include: scales, improvisation, and sight reading.
-Students may provide their own accompanist and/or back up tracks via CD or iPod if desired.
+In addition to prepared selections, the audition may also include: scales, improvisation, and sight reading.
+Students may provide their own accompanist and/or back up tracks via Phone or iPod if desired.

-Voice: Vocalists (unless accompanying yourself) will need to provide their own accompaniment, whether with CD tracks, iPod, or accompanist.
+Vocalists (unless accompanying yourself) will need to provide their own accompaniment, whether with Phone, iPod, or accompanist.
 A capella auditions are not recommended.
 Your audition may also include scales, sight reading, basic theory exercises, etc.